What Causes a Stress Rash?

 Other Ways Stress Affects Your Skin

-Stress is also a trigger for several other skin conditions, according to the AAD, including:
+Stress also is a trigger for several other skin conditions, according to the AAD, including:

 - Psoriasis — A chronic skin condition that causes thick red or white patches of skin called plaques.
 People with psoriasis often experience flare-ups due to stress.